zhangjinshui-nerveee/nerveee-web/source/_posts/upcoming_posts.md

 ---

 - How to write an image into electromagnetic field?
-- Is it time for electric vehicles to say goodbye to silicon transistors?
+- Farewell to silicon transistors in EV?
+Not yet
+- Are we, human beings, doomed with Capitalism?
+Inspirations from how neurons work alone and together
 - What is the ultimate form of neuron-like computational units?
-- Easiest way to give timing flexibility to traditional TMS devices
-- Is MPS-TMS the ultimate solution to flexible TMS (transcranial magnetic stimulation)?
-- Are we human beings doomed with Capitalism?
-Talking from how neurons work together